Lampsilis cariosa: Conservation status and threats

-It lives in New Brunswick and in Nova Scotia in Canada, where the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has listed it as a species of special concern.
+The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has listed it as a species of special concern.
 The Canadian Species at Risk Act listed it in the List of Wildlife Species at Risk as being a species of special concern in Canada.
+It is believed to be extirpated in Rhode Island and Vermont.
+It is listed as endangered in four U.S. states (Massachusetts, Connecticut, Delaware, and North Carolina) and is listed as a special status in 10 other states.